How Will We Travel Now?

 If the recommendations are complex or it looks like you’ll need other vaccinations or medications, you may also want to find a travel clinic to help you sort it out.
 And in terms of keeping track of other possible safety issues, the US State Department Travel Advisory website is useful:

-You don’t want to get burned by cancellations again: Some of us spent the spring unwinding multi-step itineraries and begging for refunds and credits.
+You don’t want to get burned by cancellations again: Some of us spent the spring of 2020 unwinding multi-step itineraries and begging for refunds and credits.
 We learned that the improbable list of exclusions that few actually read (did they say zombie apocalypse and alien invasions?) included things we thought would never happen, like pandemics.
 And we never want to undo so many dreams again.
 This is all to say, that travel insurance might be a good idea for certain trips, because, really, anything can happen.
 But be sure to read that small print.
 A lot has changed.

 Terry Lawson Dunn, Founder